mhammell-laboratory/TEtranscripts/README.rst

 Special note for RStudio users
 ------------------------------

-If you are using RStudio (especially Mac OS X users), please ensure that the Rscript program is on your PATH variable.
+If you are using RStudio (especially Mac OS X users), please ensure that the Rscript program is in your PATH variable.
 You can check this by running the following::

     $ which Rscript